-Psychologist – Psychotherapist – Brussels – Tatiana Kokkori
+Psychologist – Psychotherapist – Brussels – Tatiana Kokkori-Komninos

 I work with children, adolescents, adults and couples who are faced with a difficulty, a problem or a crisis.

-In every person’s life there are moments of distress, difficulty, of crisis or of a disease, and of other forms of suffering, and in those circumstances, I believe, it would be useful, apart from the individual effort to go through those instances, to receive help, in order to create the possibility to go through the difficult or painful experience successfully, and to eventually succeed into transforming it in an opportunity of individual growth and development of the self.
+In every person’s’ life there are moments of distress, difficulty, of reflection, of crisis or of a disease, and of other forms of suffering, and in those circumstances, I believe, it would be useful, -apart from the individual effort to go through those instances -, to receive help, in order to create the possibility to go through the challenging or painful experience successfully, and to eventually succeed into transforming it in an opportunity of individual growth and development of the self.

-During the last 28 years I have been there, present to receive with respect, openness, empathy, sincerity and understanding any person that was found in a similar moment of the proper existence, and I continue with this approach until today.
+During the last 28 years I have been there, present to receive with respect, openness, empathy, sincerity and understanding any person that was found in a similar moment of the proper existence, and it is with the same way that I continue my practice, until today.